itbarsoum99/electionintegrity/README.md

 [Visit our site](https://www.electionintegrity.us/)

 ## Privacy Policy and Usage
-The project is licensed publicly under a Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
+The project is licensed publicly under an Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.
 This means you:
 * Can share the material
 * Can adapt the material